evancz/guide.elm-lang.org/interop/javascript.md

 # JavaScript Interop

 At some point your Elm program is probably going to need to talk to JavaScript.
-We do by sending messages back and forth between Elm and JavaScript:
+We do this by sending messages back and forth between Elm and JavaScript:

 ![](interop.png)